Getting your team back on the road in 2021 is going to take creative thinking.

 - How do we restart conversations that we had several months ago?

 - How do we move the business forward?

 - Should we release new products or services this year?

 Companies that are over-reliant on travel or lunch-meeting-type interactions are going to struggle.
 The solution is to keep using those remote meeting tools you discovered while working from home.

 Reaching remote customers.

-Since working from home, many people are discovering remote collaboration tools such as Google Hangouts, DingTalk, WeChat Work, Zoom Video Communications, and how to successfully use them to conduct business and team meetings.
+Since working from home, many people have discovered remote collaboration tools such as Google Hangouts, DingTalk, WeChat Work or Zoom, and how to successfully use them to conduct business and team meetings.

 Videoconferencing was already becoming a replacement for face-to-face engagement.
 The new boom is expanding beyond business usage and now reaching into areas of healthcare, cybersecurity, logistics, telecommunications, and others.

 “Eliminate presence pain points and consider presence-free options.”
 Forbes.com